 Children of all ages can be at risk of developing dangerous levels of cholesterol when excessive levels of LDL ("bad" cholesterol) or triglyceride accumulate in blood.
 High levels of LDL can deposit on the walls of blood vessels, creating plaque, which can lead to future health risks like heart disease.

-What causes high cholesterol in kids?
+What causes high cholesterol in a child?

 High cholesterol in children can be passed on from parents to children, or can be caused by obesity and diet.